 - One at a time, beat in the vanilla, egg, and pumpkin puree, mixing until thoroughly combined and scraping down the sides of the bowl after each addition.

-- In a separate bowl, combine the coconut flour, collagen peptides, baking powder, salt, and pumpkin spice.
+- In a separate bowl, sift together the coconut flour, collagen peptides, baking powder, baking soda, salt, and pumpkin spice.

 - Slowly mix the dry ingredients into the wet, stopping to scrape down the sides of the bowl as needed.